 Hi to everybody, I started in the Airline Business with BUA as an apprentice in 1967, so I was there at the start and finish of that great airline British Caledonian.
 After 36 years I retired from BA in October 2003 and moved to the Isle of Wight in 2004.
 Enjoying retirement very much, did some part time bus driving for a few years which was exciting on the island roads but stopped that in 2018.
 I would like to hear from any former colleagues.
 Best regards Richard.

-I joined BCal as an apprentice airframe / engine engineer in September 1975 (M entry for those who remember it).
+Sadly we have heard that Mike has passed away.
+My sincere condolences go out to his family, friends and former colleagues.
+Mike's original crewroom entry from August 2017:- I joined BCal as an apprentice airframe / engine engineer in September 1975 (M entry for those who remember it).
 It was a different world then, the aircraft we used to work on were real aeroplanes - the Boeing 707 and the BAC 1-11, as well as a little bit on the Air Malawi VC10 (7Q-YKH).
 I transferred to British Airways in April 1988 when the merger happened, rose to the rank of shift manager and retired in May 2016.
-Would like to hear from anyone who worked with me / remembers me...

 David Kemp (Navigator) 23/11/17